Search

 Picture this: you’re on a night out with your partner, strolling through the streets of Poblacion.
 You feel crazy-happy and maybe a little drunk, and you’re craving for some seriously good food.
 Where should you head?
 OnlyPans of course.

-The Taqueria, which opened two years ago, is usually a busy spot–the cooks are hard at work in the kitchen, where the savory smell of meat wafts and the sound of sizzling taco shells teases the hungry crowd building outside.
-But more than a place to appease to call of the belly, OnlyPans is also a proud safe space for the LGBTQ+ community.
+The Taqueria, which opened three years ago, is usually a busy spot.
+The cooks are hard at work in the kitchen where the savory smell of meat wafts to the street and the sound of sizzling taco shells teases the hungry crowd waiting outside.

-Photo from Booky | OnlyPans
+Photo from Max Marquez, Booky | OnlyPans

 With rainbow flags adorned on their corners and a “Come as you are” sign aglow on their wall, it’s clear that the establishment is more than just about food.
-The owner, Audrey Cruz or Auds, emphasizes that she had always envisioned the brand to be a platform.
+The owner, Audrey Cruz or Auds, emphasized that she had always envisioned the brand to be a platform.

 “Ayoko matapos yung conversation as ‘How’s the food?
 How’s the order?” she said.
 “I wanted the people to treat the brand as their own.”